-Today, I’m a single SAHM who lives very WELL on $18k/year.
+Today, I’m a single SAHM who lives very WELL and comfortably on $18k/year.
 I know that must sound like such a small amount to live on, but I assure you, I do very well for myself.
 Our family has just as much as a family making $60,000+/year I assure you.
 God is very good to us and I work extremely hard to provide for my family.
 It’s as simple as that.

 UPDATE: I began making $10k/month (see my journey in my Financial Freedom Bundle, where I share my journey from homeless to 8-figures and what steps you can take to get on the right track as well.
 You can find the bundle in my store here).